m00gendai/mapping-tool-v2/README.md

 ## Setup ##

 * Uses module scripts, so must be served by a webserver.
 A simple Python http server suffices for localhost testing.
-* Uses the google Maps JavaScript API which is restricted, so you need to provide your own API key in googleAPIs.js
+* Uses the  Mapbox Search API which is restricted, so you need to provide your own API key in keys.js
-* Uses the maptiler API which is restricted, so you need to provide your own API key in googleAPIs.js
+* Uses the maptiler API which is restricted, so you need to provide your own API key in keys.js
 * Uses Font Awesome 6 Kit which is restricted, so you need to provide your own Font Awesome 6 Kit script link in index.html

 ### Dependencies ###